 Jean-Michel Basquiat.
 40th Edition

-There have been many monographs on the legendary Jean-Michel Basquait before, but only one has the distinction of being the world’s best seller.
+There have been many monographs on the legendary Jean-Michel Basquiat before, but only one has the distinction of being the world’s best seller.

 One of the best art books published by Taschen, What Great Paintings Say goes hard with 788 pages, diving deep into the world of art history with a bit of detective work thrown in for good measure.
 The result of over 100 world-famous works of art explored so beautifully, enhanced by clever and revealing details that’ll turn any regular bloke into a studied art curator.